Western Kentucky vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 20, 2021

 Florida Atlantic Stats and Trends

-- When Florida Atlantic records more than 28.6 points, it is 3-0-1 against the spread and 4-0 overall.
+- Florida Atlantic is 3-0-1 against the spread and 4-0 overall in games when it puts up more than 28.6 points.

-- In games that Florida Atlantic churns out over 431 yards, the team is 2-1-1 against the spread and 3-1 overall.

-- The Owls have turned the ball over 14 times, eight fewer times than the Hilltoppers have forced turnovers (22).
+- This year the Owls have 14 turnovers, eight fewer than the Hilltoppers have takeaways (22).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.